Kharacternyk/pacwall/README.rst

 Graph size
 ~~~~~~~~~~

-You should use the ``dpi`` graph attribute to change the size of the graph.
+Use the ``dpi`` graph attribute to scale the whole image.

-Alternatively, you can change node size, font size and graph size separately via
+Alternatively, change node size, font size and graph size separately via their
-their respective attributes.
-For graph size, it is recommended to use the ``ranksep``
-attribute instead of ``size``.
+respective attributes.
+Use the ``ranksep`` graph attribute instead of ``size``.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Highlighting specific packages